Minimizing Finite Sums with the Stochastic Average Gradient: Experimental Results

 \section{Experimental Results}

 In this section we perform empirical evaluations of the SAG iterations.
-We first compare the convergence of an implementation of the SAG iterations to a variety of competing methods available.
-We then seek to evaluate the effect of different algorithmic choices such as the step size, mini-batches, and non-uniform sampling.
+We first compare the convergence of an implementation of the SAG iterations to a variety of competing methods available. \iftoggle{springer} { We then seek to evaluate the effect of different of non-uniform sampling.
+In Section 5 of the extended version of this paper, we present further experiments evaluating the effect of the step-size and the effect of using mini-batches. } { We then seek to evaluate the effect of different algorithmic choices such as the step size, mini-batches, and non-uniform sampling. }